Faithful Shepherds – Ezekiel 34

 Reflection

-Who is God putting on my heart that I need to extend a little extra grace to today?
+Who is God putting on my heart who I need to extend a little extra grace and attention to today?
+Who do I need to search for?

-Father God, show me the people (or animals) that You want me to be a shepherd to today.
-Grant me the grace to extend a little extra patience and longsuffering, and to go out of my way to meet the needs of another in love.
+Father God, show me the people that You want me to be a good shepherd to today.
+Grant me the grace to extend extra patience and to go out of my way to meet the needs of another, in love.
 In Jesus’ name we pray, Amen.